blep/NativeJIT/README.md

 # Rough performance figure

-Below are rough performance figure caputred from the example parser by Baptiste Lepilleur on a Intel(R) Core(TM) i7-6700K CPU @ 4.00GHz on Windows 10 with Release build.
+Below are rough performance figure captured from the example parser by Baptiste Lepilleur on a Intel(R) Core(TM) i7-6700K CPU @ 4.00GHz on Windows 10 with Release build.

 For simple formula as the one below, compile time is betwen 2 to 7 microsecond (0.000002 second to 0.000007 second).